 In a nutshell, this group is based on the belief that, in William Faulkner's words, "The past isn't dead; it's not even past."

 We believe that slavery and racism are symptoms of a persistent disease that our country has not yet healed from that perpetuates awful injustice and that keeps us all from reaching our full potential as individuals and as a nation.
-Coming together to look at and feel these energies is a form of community healing, and, we believe, can help us with the process of healing them.
+Coming together to look at and feel these energies is a form of community healing, and, we believe, can help us with the process of healing this disease.